DJCordhose/llm-ops/README.md

 * Examples from https://docs.confident-ai.com/docs/metrics-llm-evals
   * _answer relevancy_: does the prediction/answer match the task/question?
   * _faithfulness / hallucination_: when using context / RAG does the answer align with the it?
-* requiring gt
+* needs gt
+  * is everything relevant in the answer?
+  * is everything in the answer correct?
+  * is anything missing from the answer
-  * _contextual relevancy_: does the contain all the information needed for the answer?
+  * _contextual relevancy_: does the context contain all the information needed for the answer?

 ### Offline Evaluation (global)
 * how well are we doing overall / globally?